FAQs About Erasmus+ Study Abroad

 What is Green Travel Support and how do I get it?

-The Green Travel Support is an additional grant of 50 Euros to promote sustainable travel to the host country (outbound and/or return travel).
-The application must be made before the start of the mobility period, using the form you will receive with your Grant Agreement (Annex II).You will be asked about the means of transportation you used later, after you have completed your stay abroad.
+The Green Travel Support is an additional grant of 50 euros to promote sustainable travel to the host country (outbound and/or return travel).
+The application for this must be submitted before the start of the mobility period, using the form you receive with your grant agreement (annex II).You will be asked to specify exactly which means of transportation you used later, after you have completed your stay abroad.
 There will be a section in the Confirmation of Study Abroad form (Cosa) you have to fill out at the end of your stay.

 Sustainable modes of transportation include (as of March 2022): bus, train, car sharing, bicycle.
-Excluded are: Air travel and individual travel by car.
+Excluded are: Air travel and driving a car on your own (no passengers).
 Other modes of transportation will be reviewed after you have submitted them in the Cosa forms.

-In addition, additional funding may be available for additional travel days required for sustainable outbound and/or return travel.
+Additional funding may be available for extra travel days required for sustainable outbound and/or return travel.
 Please refer to the Grant Agreement for more information.

 During Your Erasmus+ Study Stay